Trespass and journalism – scenario

 Your news editor agrees, and it’s decided that you should try to board and interview the men.
 You know you will be trespassing, and could face legal action, but you go ahead anyway.

-After broadcasting your report, the radio station receives a letter of protest from the lawyers representing the shipyard, warning against any further attempt to gain access to the vessel and interview the occupying workers.
+After broadcasting your report, your radio station receives a phone call from the shipyard’s management threatening legal action unless you leave the platform immediately.
+The following day a letter from their lawyers warns against any further attempt to gain access to the vessel and interview the occupying workers.

 Redacted letter for the trespass and journalism scenario